luanbatistadev/location_picker_flutter_map/README.md

 ## Features

-* Pick location from map
+- Pick location from map
-* Show current location pointer on map
+- Show current location pointer on map
-* Search location by places
+- Search location by places
-* Show/Hide controllers, buttons and searchBar
+- Show/Hide controllers, buttons and searchBar
-* Use custom map style
+- Use custom map style
-* Easy to use
+- Easy to use
+- **NEW**: Cached tile provider for better performance and offline support

 ## Getting Started

 <img src="https://user-images.githubusercontent.com/25803558/186015160-ac89e47e-374d-42fb-b0d7-35ce660726d0.png" width="300" height="600" />

 ## Setup

 To add the location_picker_flutter_map to your Flutter application read the instructions.
 Below are some Android and iOS specifics that are required for the package to work correctly.

 <details>
 <summary>Android</summary>